ClojureBridge/drawing/curriculum/create-something.md

 ```

 This was the random generation function what she wanted.
 But, she wanted a bit more.
-When the value goes to less than 0, it should take the value close to the image width, so that the snowflake will appear from the right.
+When the value goes to less than 0, it should take the value of the image width so that the snowflake will appear from the right.
 Likewise, the value goes more than the image width, it should have 0 so that the snowflake will appear from the left.
-She couldn't use `if` anymore since `if` takes only one predicate (comparison).
+She couldn't use `if` anymore here since `if` takes only one predicate (comparison).
 Instead of `if`, she used `cond` and wrote `update-x` funcion.

 ```clojure